 I have recently developed a 1-2 day course for Exec-Ed delivery entitled “Setting the cadence of your pacemaker”.
 The course shows you how to use dynamic value stream mapping to solve the bullwhip problem.
 Topics covered include: replenishment strategy selection, forecasting, designing replenishment decisions, detailed scheduling, and supplier MRP.
 If you are interested in this type of training please contact me.

 Click here to be re-directed to a web-based Shiny App that explores the Economic Order Quantity decision.
-This simple Shiny was developed as part of a Shiny Hack Day I ran on May 15, 2019 in Cardiff Business School.
+This simple Shiny App was developed as part of a Shiny Hack Day I ran on May 15, 2019 in Cardiff Business School.

 Many of the mathematical functions required in operations management (OM) scenarios are not available in Microsoft Excel.
 To address this issue, I have created an Add-in that adds some OM functionality to Excel.
 The Add-in can be downloaded here.